'70s Sexiest TV Actresses

 Stylish London Blonde

-Pettet's last film appearance was in 1990.
-She has since retired from the entertainment business.
+Pettet's last film appearance was in 1995 film Terror in Paradise.
+She has since retired from the entertainment business and spends much of her time working for animal charities.

 Emily Hartley in The Bob Newhart Show